Our Pedros, rotors of wood, men of steel

 Danang AB during October 1964 credit for this picture goes to then Capt.
 John Christanson, pilot, the last person at right.
 Presented by Kaman HH-43 Huskie, a service history compiled by Johan D. Ragay, the Netherlands

 This deployment was done with a tone of secrecy.
 On August 7, 1964, a call came into Captain Gene Graham, the Det 2 CARC commander, saying that a contingency plan for deploying LBR detachments was to be “exercised.”
 Personnel were assembled, instructed that they were going on an extended temporary assignment to a classified destination, and were told what to bring.
 They were given no other mission-related information.
 In the mean time, they had to break down their HH-43s for shipment.
+The aircraft were not broken down for shipment as they were shipped on C-124s.

 This is Douglas C-124 "Globemaster II," also known as "Old Shakey."
 One of its many colorful descriptions is, "a million rivets flying in formation."
 Photo credit: Randy Roth, presented by The Lathan Family History Site.